wenbakefield/pips-quest/README.md

 A roguelite involving a hamster wizard, cursed critters, and an evil snake.
 Inspired by EarthBound and Slay The Spire.
 Hastily hacked together in Python.

-Download the [latest release](https://github.com/wenbakefield/PipsQuest/releases) to play!
+Play [online](https://benwakefield.dev/pips-quest) or download the [latest release](https://github.com/wenbakefield/PipsQuest/releases)!

 https://user-images.githubusercontent.com/8831999/216470287-0950ce77-a133-4106-b28a-7875c05fc3d7.mp4